mrjacobbloom/pattern-matcher.js/README.md

 and it uses all kinds of Proxies and fakeout constructors to hack JavaScript syntax.

+Note: 80% of the hacking could probably be removed if I wasn't so attached to the `new` keyword.
+But I like `new` so

 ## Run it

 This uses ES module syntax, so it should work fine in browsers but you'll have